 Several years ago there was an effort to remove every reference to God as a man in the Bible.
 The argument was that God is a spirit and could as well be represented by female words and images, as had been done by male references throughout the centuries.
 What this effort at political correctness did not understand was that the referencing of God as father wasn't something that men had projected unto God, in order to serve themselves, it was a term that God selected in order to reveal three things about what it meant to be a man and to be a father.

-There is this thought, in our PC society, that says, because men were stronger, they took charge and they made themselves leaders and developed the male-dominated institutions of family and nations and so on and so forth.
+There is this thought in our Politically Correct society that says because men were stronger, they took charge and they made themselves leaders and developed the male-dominated institutions of family and nations and so on and so forth.
 This view works if you believe in the evolutionary model of history.
-We believe that God created the world, created humanity, and that it is God who established the norms and positions that each one of us plays out, whether we are male or female.
+We believe that God created the world, created humanity and that it is God who established the norms and positions that each one of us plays out, whether we are male or female.
 God is the one who decided those things, not us.